sleepdev/nos/README.md

     1

-Indexes allow you to find saved objects.
+    >>> #Indexes allow you to find saved objects.
 Index keys must be strings.
+    ...
     >>> index["a"] = 5
     >>> index["a"]
     5